pewpewninja03/OpenGL-Playground/README.md

 https://github.com/user-attachments/assets/b81e7a47-3213-4263-a5ad-ae9b5a1a19ae

-*Textured 3D cubes with depth and camera movement*
+*Textured 3D cubes with depth and camera controls*

 ## Features
 - Shader loading and shader program linking